-There's Tape Of Trump & Cohen Discussing A Payoff & The FBI Has It, Apparently
+The FBI Apparently Has The Tape Of Trump & Cohen Discussing A 2016 Payoff

 The New York Times reported Friday, July 20 that investigators reportedly are in possession of a recording of a discussion between President Donald Trump and his personal attorney Michael Cohen prior to the 2016 election.
 In the tape, Trump and Cohen reportedly discuss a payoff to ensure that a possible article revealing allegations of an extramarital affair was never published.
 It's not clear who Trump and Cohen were reportedly discussing making such a payoff to.